The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Gaussian fields with stationary increments

-We point out that the non-degeneracy conditions ({\bf H}3) and ({\bf H}3$'$) are standard for studying crossing problems when $N=1$, excursion sets and excursion probabilities of smooth Gaussoan random fields.
-In the case of $N=1$ and $X$ is a stationary Gaussian process, Cram\'er and Leadbetter (1967, pp. 203-204) showed that ({\bf H}3$'$) is automatically satisfied if $X$ has second-order mean square derivatives and the spectral measure of $X$ is not purely discrete.
-See Exercises 3.4 and 3.5 in Aza\"is and Wschebor (2009, p.
-87) for similar results.
-Notice that ({\bf H}3) and ({\bf H}3$'$) are equivalent to say that the corresponding covariance matrices are nondegenerate which, in turn, can be verified by establishing positive lower bounds for the conditional variances.
-Thus, ({\bf H}3) and ({\bf H}3$'$) are related to the properties of local nondeterminism [cf. Cuzick (1977), Xiao (2009)].
-Hence, for a general Gaussian random field $X$ with stationary increments, it is possible to provide sufficient conditions in terms of the spectral measure $F$ for ({\bf H}3) and ({\bf H}3$'$) to hold.
+We point out that the nondegeneracy conditions (H3) and (H3$'$) are standard for studying crossing problems when $N=1$, excursion sets and excursion probabilities of smooth Gaussian random fields.
+In the case where $N=1$ and $X$ is a stationary Gaussian process, Cram{\'e}r and Leadbetter [(\citeyear{CramerL67}), pages~203--204] showed that (H3$'$) is automatically satisfied if $X$ has second-order mean square derivatives and the spectral measure of $X$ is not purely discrete.
+See Exercises 3.4 and 3.5 in Aza\"is and Wschebor [(\citeyear{AW09}), page~87] for similar results.
+Notice that (H3) and (H3$'$) are equivalent to saying that the corresponding covariance matrices are nondegenerate which, in turn, can be verified by establishing positive lower bounds for the conditional variances.
+Thus, (H3) and (H3$'$) are related to the properties of local nondeterminism [cf. \citet{Cuzick77}, \citet{X09}].
+Hence, for a general Gaussian random field $X$ with stationary increments, it is possible to provide sufficient conditions in terms of the spectral measure $F$ for (H3) and (H3$'$) to hold.
 In order not to make this paper too lengthy, we do not give details here.

-The following lemma shows that for Gaussian fields with stationary increments, ({\bf H}2) is equivalent to $\La-\La(t)$ being positive definite.
+The following lemma shows that for Gaussian fields with stationary increments and $X(0) = 0$, (H2) is equivalent to $\La-\La(t)$ being positive definite.